 At Win, a critical pillar in each client’s journey is maintaining stable employment and building a steady income.
 Win’s Income Building Program supports clients transitioning from unemployment to employment, and helps those who are already working better their status by: increasing wages, transitioning from part-time to full-time work, obtaining health benefits, and upgrading from off-the-books to on-the-books positions.
 Through the program, Win moms have access to financial literacy workshops to help with crucial skills, such as budgeting, bill paying, and basic financial responsibilities.

-- 53% of Win’s homeless moms are employed
+- 44% of Win’s work-eligible homeless moms are employed

 Highlights of Win’s Programs: Childcare and Camp Win